-District Leadership and Support continued $\bigcirc$ 0 • • D5 District technology and data The district acquires and effectively uses districtwide and other data platforms and technologies that enable strategic planning and data-based decision-making to support MTSS-B (e.g., School-wide Information System, etc.), including provision of necessary data entry training, monitoring, and quality control.
+District Leadership and Support continued \bigcirc C J • D5 District technology and data The district acquires and effectively uses districtwide and other data platforms and technologies that enable strategic planning and data-based decision-making to support MTSS-B, including provision of necessary data entry training, monitoring, and quality control.
 The district provides sufficient training and institutional technology support to achieve high-quality data entry and reporting.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D6 District professional development (PD) A districtwide PD plan collaboratively developed by district and community partners supports MTSS-B implementation, differentiated across schools based on data/need and implementation phase.
 PD includes MTSS-B key messages, school delivery systems, social emotional learning, youth mental health, and the impact of trauma on learning.
-0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D7 District equity focus District-wide access and outcome data related to behavioral health and wellness are analyzed for racial, ethnic, socioeconomic, language, sex, disability status, and other inequities.
-The district develops a plan collaboratively with school-level stakeholders to address any observed inequities and reports on progress in subsequent years.
+0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D7 District access and outcome focus Districtwide access and outcome data related to behavioral health and wellness are analyzed for disproportionalities.
+The district develops a plan collaboratively with school-level stakeholders to address data-identified needs and reports on progress in subsequent years.
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place D8 District accountability and outreach Districtwide MTSS-B access, fidelity, and outcome data are collected, analyzed, and shared annually with the entire district and local community in a way that is easy to access and understand (e.g., presentations at school/community events, newsletters, digital/social media, etc.).
 District leaders regularly share MTSS-B progress/updates to promote scale-up and dissemination and advocate for supportive policies at the local and state level (e.g., with school board, legislature, state-level child-serving agencies).
 0: Not at all in place 1: A little in place 2: Somewhat in place 3: Mostly in place 4: Completely in place